 - Never send it to Spam

 You can create as many filters as you wish.
-Sending to multiple accounts requires only to repeat the filter with the additional email addresses.
+Sending to multiple accounts requires only repeating the filter with the additional email addresses.

 In the above example, we used a restricted Gmail SMTP server.
-No authentication was required so we can send an email with only an internet connection to the PLC.
+No authentication was required to send an email with only an internet connection to the PLC.

-Watch on YouTube: Here’s is a quick way to send email text messages from the PLC
+Watch on YouTube: Here’s a quick way to send email text messages from the PLC

 To get this free article, subscribe to my free email newsletter.